Quantum plasmonic non-reciprocity in parity-violating magnets

 We numerically identify the plasmonic dispersion by plotting the loss function $\textbf{Im}[-\varepsilon^{-1}(\vec{q},\omega+i\eta)]$ in Fig.~\ref{fig3}c including both intraband ($\alpha = \beta$) as well as interband ($\alpha \neq \beta$) contributions; $\hbar\eta$ is a lifetime parameter \cite{bruus}.
 Here we have employed an effective 2D Coulomb potential $\tilde{V}^{2\rm{D}}(\vec q) = 2\pi e^2/(\kappa |\vec{q}|)$ with $\kappa = 3$ the background dielectric constant~\cite{cyprianundamped}, and have concentrated on electrons in the narrow bands~\cite{tbg-note}.

 Strikingly, a pronounced non-reciprocal TBG plasmon dispersion emerges in Fig.~\ref{fig3}c with plasmon energies that rise above the bandwidth of the narrow bands.
-Interestingly, the bulk plasmon non-reciprocity is dominated by the quantum metric.
+Interestingly, the bulk plasmon non-reciprocity is dominated by the quantum metric, thus yielding QMPs.
 To see this, when the Bloch overlaps are set artificially to $\mathcal{F}_{\alpha\beta}=\delta_{\alpha \beta}$ in Eq.~(\ref{eq:lindhard}) (i.e., only classical terms are allowed), an almost reciprocal plasmon dispersion relation is observed (see Fig.~\ref{fig3}d).
 The dichotomy between Fig.~\ref{fig3}c (full polarization function) and Fig.~\ref{fig3}d (only classical) highlights the crucial role that the quantum metric plays in the non-reciprocity of TBG plasmons.

-The unusual non-reciprocal collective plasmon dynamics that we have unveiled is a new addition to a growing class of magneto-chiral effects~\cite{nagaosa,rikken1997,dixiaoqm,iguchi2015,seki2016,seki2019,ando2020} that include directional dichroism~\cite{rikken1997,dixiaoqm}, non-reciprocal magnons~\cite{iguchi2015,seki2016} and phonons~\cite{seki2019}, and the superconducting diode effect~\cite{ando2020}.
-Given the fundamental origin of non-reciprocal plasmons (including the important role of the quantum metric), we anticipate a range of electronic processes that rely on Bloch wavefunction overlaps (e.g., scattering) can also be morphed to take on a chiral character.

-\textit{Acknowledgements}: This work was supported by Singapore MOE Academic Research Fund Tier 3 Grant MOE2018-T3-1-002 and a Nanyang Technological University start-up grant (NTU- SUG).
+As expected from Eq.~(\ref{eq:lindhardintra}), quantum metric induced non-reciprocity is expected to be most pronounced at high frequencies (above $\hbar\omega_{\rm TBG} = \hbar\sqrt{\mathcal{C}/\mathcal{G}} \approx 2$ meV).